patrickbucher/elixir-basics/README.md

 # Generic Server Process

-Server processes have some duties in common, such as spawnng a process, running the loop while carrying over state, dispatching messages etc. It therefore is beneficial to separate the common server concerns from the actual business logic.
+Server processes have some duties in common, such as spawning a process, running the message loop while carrying over state, dispatching messages etc. It therefore is beneficial to separate the common server concerns from the actual business logic.

 ## Implementing a Generic Server Process